0207 856 0464 BOOK A CONSULTATION

 Do you have difficulty getting to sleep, or sometimes wake up too early and can’t get back to sleep?

 Perhaps you feel tired, even after a very long sleep?
-Being unable to sleep properly can be frustrating and debilitating.
+Trouble sleeping properly can be frustrating and debilitating.
 It’s also very common.
 Sleep disturbances affect everyone at some point and they are usually a short-term problem.
 But if your difficulty sleeping becomes frequent or lasts for more than a few weeks, you might have a sleep disorder.
 Thankfully, it doesn’t have to impact your well-being and how you function during the day.
 Here we explain how to get help.

 What is sleep disturbance?